sysu-software-2022/LoupeRunner/README.md

 ##### I. Parameters guide:

-1. DefenseSystem_Name: ABI, RM, TA, DND, Cas.
+1. DefenseSystem_Name: ABI, RM, TA, DND, Cas;
-2. DefenseSystem_FilePath: Your working directory.
+2. DefenseSystem_FilePath: Your working directory;
+3. PTYFile: your **.pty** file path;
-3. SeedPath: your seed **csv** file path
+4. SeedPath: your seed **.csv** file path;
+5. NeighborhoodVicinitySize: change the bidirectional search domain of seed, if this increase, the search domain will be expand correspondingly.
+Our Suggestion Value: CRISPR-Cas: 10000，TA: 2000
+6. PermissiveClusteringThreshold: this adjust mmseqs cluster parameter(i.e. --min-seq-id) in **step 9**, this will affect sequence similarity.
+For more details, see:  [MMseqs2 User Guide](https://github.com/soedinglab/mmseqs2/wiki)
+7. SortingOverlapThreshold and SortingCoverageThresold: this twos parameters are used to filter **Low matching hit** produced by **PSIBLAST **in **step12**, increase them will result in the spurt of specificity.
-4. ThreadNum: thread number should be contingent on your **CPU core number**.
+8. ThreadNum: thread number should be contingent on your **CPU core number**.

-hint: the most convinient way of managing these relevant paths is create a new directory for processing your data or use exsiting one and include all your files in this directory.
+hint: the most convenient way of managing these relevant paths is create a new directory for processing your data or use existing one and include all your files in this directory.